 Vertebrate Zoology in the CU Museum of Natural History is a biodiversity repository of more than 120,000 specimens from five taxa: Fishes, Amphibians and Reptiles (Herpetology), Birds, Mammals, and Osteology.
 With the exception of birds, our collections are the largest collections of their kind in Colorado.
 Vertebrate Zoology is complemented by the Invertebrate Zoology and Entomology collections to cover extant animal biodiversity.
 Specimens from Colorado and the surrounding plains, plateaus, and basins are the strength of our collection.
 Since our specimens document changes in biodiversity over the last 200 years, they are treasures of biological and historical significance.

 The mission of the Vertebrate Zoology Section is to:

 The geographic scope of our bird specimens is global representing 38 countries, including over two hundred from Colombia.
 But as in all of our collections, the emphasis is on Colorado species (over 80% represented) and collecting from the early 1800s to the present.
 Nearly 6,000 specimens were donated by the Colorado College Museum in Colorado Springs in the 1960s.
 This material includes the collection of Charles E. Aiken, a pioneer ornithologist in Colorado, and dates back to 1805.
 The bird collection is also home to several specimens of iconic extinct species such as Passenger Pigeons and Carolina Parakeets.
 Our egg and nest collection is of historic value, containing specimens mainly from Colorado and parts of the midwest, and featuring groundwork laid by Denis Gale and G. Morrison on Boulder County avifauna from the late 1800s.
-Specimen data is available on ORNIS, VertNet and GBIF.
+Specimen data are available on ARCTOS: arctos.database.museum/ucm_bird.

 Click the title link above to learn more about a variety of teaching collections we maintain for educational use.